 Mold problems are moisture problems.
-When moisture enters your home it creates a welcoming environment for pests and mold, which can cause respiratory illness and structural damage.
+When moisture enters your home it creates a welcoming environment for pests and mold, both of which can lead to respiratory problems.
 Keeping your home dry will help prevent these problems and provide a safe, clean environment for you and your family.

 Follow these simple steps to help keep your home dry:

-Make sure rainwater drains away from your home.
+- Make sure gutters are clean and rainwater drains away from your home

 Follow these simple steps to keep your home clean and clutter-free:

-Use a HEPA vaccuum.
-If that doesn't fit your budget, use a vaccuum with a HEPA air filter and vacuum often.
+- Use a HEPA vacuum.
+If that doesn't fit your budget, use a vacuum with a HEPA air filter and vacuum often.

 A well-ventilated home filters and then circulates clean, fresh air to promote better respiratory health.
 Proper ventilation can reduce your exposure to Volatile Organic Compounds (VOCs), allergens, mold, carbon monoxide, and more.